openreplay/openreplay/scripts/helm/db/nfs-server-provisioner/README.md

 ---

-The following is a recommended configration example for running on bare metal with a hostPath volume:
+The following is a recommended configuration example for running on bare metal with a hostPath volume:

     persistence:
       enabled: true